Alison Wonderland: 2015–2016: Run to "Messiah"

 In February 2015, Wonderland released "U Don't Know" which featured Wayne Coyne from the Flaming Lips on guest vocals.
 The music video gained popularity due to Christopher Mintz-Plasse's lead role alongside Wonderland.
 "U Don't Know" peaked at No. 63 on the ARIA Singles Chart.
 In March, Wonderland released her debut studio album Run.
 For the album Wonderland used fellow Australian artists, Slumberjack and SAFIA as well as various producers, Djemba Djemba, Awe, and Lido.
 It peaked at No. 6 in Australia and No. 12 in New Zealand.
 K Spence from YourEDM.com praised the album due to its diversity and her involvement in the album, as she was credited as a writer, vocalist and producer.
 The title track was issued as a single on 11 June, along with its music video.
 The music video peaked at No. 6 in Australia which made it her biggest hit to date.
 "Run" had over two-million streams on Spotify as of 20 January 2016.

 On 4 August 2015 a video for the album track "Take It to Reality" featuring SAFIA was released On 4 September 2015 Run was released in the United Kingdom.
 The third and final single, "Games", was issued on 9 September, and was praised by Spence for its lack of trap elements, in which most of Wonderland's music incorporates.
 The music video was released on the same day and was a one-take scene of Wonderland performing many sports including Grid Iron, Martial Arts and Chess.
 A deluxe edition of Run was released on 30 October, which included remixes of the singles, "U Don't Know", "I Want U", "Games", "Run" and "Get Ready".

-Alison Wonderland was nominated for in two categories at the ARIA Music Awards of 2015, Best Dance Release for the single, "Run"; and Best Video for "U Don't Know" featuring Wayne Coyne.
+Alison Wonderland was nominated for awards in two categories at the ARIA Music Awards of 2015, Best Dance Release for the single, "Run"; and Best Video for "U Don't Know" featuring Wayne Coyne.
 The latter was in a category that was publicly voted.
 She was one of eight nominees to gain exactly two nominations.

 Her song "Run" was listed on Triple J Hottest 100, 2015 at No. 59.
 On 6 February 2016 she previewed a track, "Messiah", at a show, which incorporated more pop elements compared to her earlier material.
 It was released as a single late in 2016 with Australian hip-hop producer, M-Phazes.